-Types of plan Sites to scan for and check Names of sites selected 2.
-Plans that could affect the aquatic environment Sites upstream or downstream of the plan area in the case of river or estuary sites (All sites fully or partly outside plan area with a theoretical hydrological pathway.
-Filter on hydrological pathway, remove sites wholly within plan area.)
-Lough Foyle Ramsar Site Lough Foyle SPA Moneygal Bog SAC Owenkillew SAC River Faughan and Tributaries SAC River Foyle and Tributaries SAC River Roe and Tributaries SAC Upper Ballinderry River SAC Lough Nageage SAC (RoI) Lough Swilly SAC (RoI) River Finn SAC (RoI) Open water, peatland, fen, marsh and other wetland sites with relevant hydrological links to land within the plan area, irrespective of distance from the plan area (All sites outside plan area where the hydrological unit on which they are dependent is partly within or connected to plan area.)
-Banagher Glen SAC Black Bog Ramsar Site Black Bog SAC Carn - Glenshane Pass SAC Cranny Bogs SAC Tully Bog SAC Fairy Water Bog Ramsar Site Fairy Water Bogs SAC Croaghonagh SAC (RoI) Dunragh Loughs / Pettigoe Plateau SAC (RoI) Lough Derg (Donegal) SPA (RoI) Lough Nageage SAC (RoI) Tamur Bog SAC (RoI) 3.
-Plans that could affect the marine environment Sites that could be affected by changes in water quality, currents or flows; or effects on the intertidal or sub-tidal areas or the seabed, or marine species.
+Types of plan Sites to scan for and check Names of sites selected 1.
+All plans (terrestrial, coastal and marine) Sites within or adjacent to the Council boundary relevant to the Plan area ONLY include those in the council boundary or directly adjacent Fairy Water Bog Ramsar Site Fairy Water Bogs SAC Lough Foyle Ramsar Site Lough Foyle SPA Moneygal Bog SAC Owenkillew SAC River Faughan and Tributaries SAC River Foyle and Tributaries SAC Dunragh Loughs / Pettigoe Plateau SAC (Rol) Pettigo Plateau Nature Reserve SPA (Rol) Lough Derg (Donegal) SPA (Rol) Lough Foyle SPA (Rol) Lough Nageage SAC (Rol) River Finn SAC (Rol) 2.
+Plans that could affect the aquatic environment Sites upstream or downstream of the plan area in the case of river or estuary sites (All sites with theoretical relevant hydrological links to land within the plan area, irrespective of distance from the plan area.
+Exclude marine environment.)
+Owenkillew SAC River Faughan and Tributaries SAC River Foyle and Tributaries SAC River Roe and Tributaries SAC Upper Ballinderry River SAC Lough Nageage SAC (RoI) River Finn SAC (RoI) 3.
+Plans that could affect the marine environment Sites that could be affected by changes in water quality, currents or flows; or effects on the inter- tidal or sub-tidal areas or the seabed, or marine species.
 (Marine sites with hydrological pathway from the plan area where realistic that water quality could be impacted such that it affects selection features.)
-Lough Foyle Ramsar Site Lough Foyle SPA Lough Foyle SPA (RoI) Lough Swilly SAC (RoI) Lough Swilly SPA (RoI) River Faughan and Tributaries SAC River Foyle and Tributaries SAC River Finn SAC 4.
+Lough Foyle Ramsar Site Lough Foyle SPA Lough Foyle SPA (RoI) Lough Swilly SAC (RoI) Lough Swilly SPA (RoI) 4.
 Plans that could affect the coast Sites in the same coastal 'cell', or part of the same coastal ecosystem, or where there are interrelationships with or between different physical coastal processes.
 (Only sites on coast in or adjacent to plan area.)
-Lough Foyle Ramsar Site Lough Foyle SPA Lough Foyle SPA (RoI) Lough Swilly SAC (RoI) Lough Swilly SPA (RoI)
+Lough Foyle Ramsar Site Lough Foyle SPA Lough Foyle SPA (Rol)